Mombasa County: Demographics

-Mombasa is an urban city county and for this reason there is a large population of both local and immigrant communities.
+Mombasa is an urban city county and for this reason, there is a large population of both local and immigrant communities.
 The local communities include the Mijikenda, Swahili and Kenyan Arabs.
-The Mijikenda is the largest community in Mombasa county making almost 35% of the total population in the county.
-The immigrant Kamba community is second largest ethnic community in the county making almost 30% of the total population of the county.
+The Mijikenda is the largest community in Mombasa County making up almost 35% of the total population in the county.
+The immigrant Kamba community is the second largest ethnic community in the county making almost 30% of the total population of the county.
 The Kamba people have been known for their expansive knowledge of business and trade ranging from small scale to large scale followed closely by their GEMA counterparts.
 Other significant immigrant communities include the Luo, Luhya and Somali communities.

 Religion

 Constituency

 The county is composed of six Parliamentary constituencies:

 Mombasa County lies within the coast lowland, which rises gradually from the sea level in the east to slightly over 76 m above sea level in the mainland west.
 The highest point is at Nguu Tatu hills in the mainland north that rises up to 100 m above sea level.